mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 knighted or elevated to the peerage for merit or service, or in order to hold a particular job.
 Each year two lists of new nobles are published by the Emperor.
-The Holiday List is published on day 1 of the new year and the Birthday List on the Emperor’s birthday.
+The Holiday List is published on day 1 of the new year and the Birthday List on the Emperor's birthday.
 Most of the nobles created on these days are non–hereditary knights, though promotions to the peerage are also made at this time.
-Additional nobles can be created at any time if that suits the Emperor’s needs.
+Additional nobles can be created at any time if that suits the Emperor's needs.

 When an individual is elevated to noble rank, they receive a patent of nobility which indicates their status, rank, and duties, and a letter of enfeoffment which confers ownership of any property that comes with the rank.
 They also swear loyalty to the Imperium and its Emperor.
-Noble rank can be revoked or suspended until the noble’s heir is ready to receive it.
+Noble rank can be revoked or suspended until the noble's heir is ready to receive it.
 A noble with multiple titles can lose one yet keep others, depending upon the infraction he or she has committed.